($1,231) Cost to ship a car from Madison, WI to Seattle, WA

 The best Madison to Seattle car shipping companies

-We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Madison to Seattle:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Madison to Seattle:

 - Best for Real-Time Tracking: Nexus Auto Transport